polterguy/phosphorusfive/plugins/p5.web/README.md

 p5.web.session.get:test.my-session-variable
 ```

-In the above code, we first set a session variable, name it "test.my-session-variable", and give it the static value of "Some piece of data goes here",
+In the above code, we first set a session variable, name it _"test.my-session-variable"_, and give it the static value of _"Some piece of data goes here"_,
 before we retrieve it again.
 The retrieval does not have to be in the same request though.
 As long as your session has not timed out, you can refresh
 your browser, and evaluate the following code, and your original value will still be returned back to you.